FrostyX/fedora-magazine/2021-december.md

 ## Git-insight
 [Git-insight][git-insight] renders colorful graphs for git repository statistics.
-The output is comparable to what GitHub shows on the Insights tab but in the command-line and not limited to any git forge.
-It allows you to easily see the top contributors for a repository, the most frequently updated files, commits in each branch, all-time trends, and more.
+The output is comparable to what GitHub shows in the Insights tab of your projects, but in the command-line, and not limited to any git forge.
+It allows you to easily see the top contributors, the most frequently updated files, number of commits in each branch, all-time trends, and more.

 ![Git-insight][git-insight-img]